LordMelodias/Summer/README.md

 ![alt text](image-4.png)

 # Plans upload page
-Plans page helps the admin to uploads the plans
+Plans page helps the admin to uploads the plans.
 ![alt text](image-5.png)

+# Edit plans page
+It helps the admin to edit or delete the uploaded plans